Duane Forde

-Duane Forde (born May 8, 1969) is a Canadian television broadcaster for TSN and a former player in the CFL.
+Duane Curtis Forde (born May 8, 1969) is a Canadian television broadcaster for TSN and a former player in the Canadian Football League (CFL).

 Career

 College football

 Born in Toronto, Forde attended the University of Western Ontario in London, Ontario where he obtained his Bachelor of Arts, Honours in Physical Education.
 While studying at Western, Forde played CIAU football for the Western Ontario Mustangs from 1987 to 1990.
 While he was at UWO, the Mustangs lost just once in the regular season, and they won the 1989 Vanier Cup.
 Selected two times as the Mustangs' Most Valuable Player, Forde co-captained the 1989 team.

 CFL

 Forde played twelve seasons for the Calgary Stampeders, Winnipeg Blue Bombers, Toronto Argonauts, and Hamilton Tiger-Cats.
 Forde, who spent four years as the team captain of the Stampeders, had a consecutive games played streak of 150, counting regular season and postseason games, over an eight-season period.
 Forde's teams reached the Grey Cup on five occasions (1991, 1992, 1993, 1998, and 1999), winning twice (1992 and 1998).